Managing employee complaints

 It is advisable that communications are punctuated by summary statements agreed upon by all involved, potentially with signatures.
 This ensures everyone is on the same page every step of the way to protect from alternate facts and accusations.

 Once you’ve documented the complaint, and corroborated from both parties, it is time for the next step.

 Invite all parties to offer suggestions on how a satisfactory outcome may be achieved.
 Not every instance will define a clear right and wrong side.
 In any case, the resolution should consider both perspectives, as well as aim to be restorative instead of punitive.

 For a more thorough exploration of what to do and not to do, read this guide.

 While usually confrontational by nature, complaints from employees can be handled without escalation.
 As demonstrated above, obstacles can be broken down into processes, which can be further broken down into simple steps.
 All that is required is a strong foundation of workplace policies and procedures to provide clear guidance.

-If you are unsure about anything – policy creation, employee standards, documentation, etc. – for support.
+If you are unsure about anything – policy creation, employee standards, documentation, etc. – call 1300 651 415 for support.

 Call Our Team of Expert Advisers Who Will Help You with Your Workplace Questions